Kraftbit/exclude-vat-calculator/README.md

 npm run build
 ```

-## PWA Installation

-You can install PWA on you mobile / other device form your browser window (clicking + in address bar)

 ## Usage

 Run index.html from /build folder in your browser.

 ## Demo

-You can check how this app runs here - [https://excludevat.com](excludevat.com).
+You can check how this app runs here - [excludevat.com](https://excludevat.com).

+## PWA Installation

+You can install PWA on you mobile / other device form your browser window (when you visit [excludevat.com](https://excludevat.com))

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.